veritus/veritus-backend/README.md

 3. Write correct path

 # Docker
 The docker image here is NOT suppose to be run alone.
 As the backend requires a database, there is no use running it alone.
-See the docker-compose repository for how to run the backend and the whole stack.
+Use docker-compose to run the backend and database together.

 ## Docker commands
 ### Build image
-Builds a local image of the project with the tag ```latest```
+Builds a local image of the project with the tag ```latest```.
 ```
-docker build -t veritus/backend .
+docker build -t veritus/backend:latest .
 ```
+This is automatically done by Docker Cloud in the build process and saved in the Docker image repository online.

 ###Login to docker cloud
 ```
 docker login